-The Tax Amnesty Act or Package 1B of the Comprehensive Tax Reform Program complements the Tax Reform for Acceleration and Inclusion Act or TRAIN.
-It allows errant taxpayers to affordably settle their outstanding tax liabilities, allowing for a “fresh start,” while also providing the government with additional revenues for its priority infrastructure and social programs.
+The Tax Amnesty Act or Package 1B of the Comprehensive Tax Reform Program complements the Tax Reform for Acceleration and Inclusion Act (TRAIN).
+It lets errant taxpayers affordably settle their outstanding tax liabilities, allowing for a “fresh start,” while also providing the government with additional revenues for its priority infrastructure and social programs.
 At the same time, it signals the start of a more aggressive tax enforcement campaign by tax authorities.

-Estate tax amnesty unravels long unsettled estates due to non-payment of estate taxes, and to ensure a proper mechanism for its transfer.
+The estate tax amnesty unravels long unsettled estates due to non-payment of estate taxes, and ensures a proper mechanism for its transfer.

-Tax amnesty on delinquencies allows previously excluded taxpayers (i.e., those charged under the Run After Tax Evaders (RATE) program, those with tax delinquencies) to take advantage of a lower rate to settle their obligations, and to give an opportunity to unclog the administrative and judicial dockets of slow-moving cases.
+The tax amnesty on delinquencies allows previously excluded taxpayers (i.e., those charged under the Run After Tax Evaders program, taxpayers with tax delinquencies) to take advantage of a lower rate to settle their obligations, and creates an opportunity to unclog the administrative and judicial dockets of slow-moving cases.

 Republic Act No. 11213